 Merge Layers to one and Rename it "Dusty Texture".

+Now we can use our texture as a dust texture overlay!
 Go to File > Place and put your photo under the scratch dust and scratches texture layer.

 Now let's add some vintage color correction to the photo.
 Make the texture layer Invisible.